-Cunnama soon discovered that he had a talent for endurance sports and the longer the race, the better he fared, so he began to focus on long-distance running.
-By the tender age of 16, Cunnama was completing half-marathons and easily winning the junior category at a number of local races.
-When he moved to Port Elizabeth in 2002 to study a degree in Human Movement Science at the Nelson Mandela Metropolitan University, Cunnama decided to refocus his attention to middle-distance track running in order to improve his speed over all distances.
+James was completing half-marathons by the tender age of 16 and easily winning the Junior category at a number of local races.
+In 2002 he moved to Port Elizabeth to study for a degree in Human Movement Science at the Nelson Mandela Metropolitan University, and at the same time turned his attention to middle-distance track in order to improve his speed over all distances.
+Ironically, it was this move away from Pietermaritzburg that led Cunnama to triathlon.

-His interest in triathlons didn’t begin until 2004, when the Spec-Savers Half-Ironman came to Port Elizabeth for the first time and Cunnama was drafted into the volunteer ranks to assist in race-day organization.
-When the Ironman came to town the following year, Cunnama became more involved in assisting with the competition.
-He credits this first-hand encounter with one of the toughest single-day endurance events in the world with inspiring him to want to get out there himself and complete a triathlon.
+In 2004 the Spec-Savers Half-Ironman came to Port Elizabeth for the first time, and Cunnama was drafted into the volunteer ranks to assist in race-day organisation.
+The next year the real thing, the full Ironman, came to town, and Cunnama became more involved in the organisation.
+This first-hand encounter with one of the toughest single-day endurance events in the world hooked Cunnama, who less than a decade later finished fourth at the 2013 Ironman World Championship and was victorious in Ironman 70.3 South Africa alongside his future wife, Britain’s Jodie Swallow.